TUC chief says we need unions now more than ever

 If you’ve got a job but you don’t have a union, get some mates together and all sign up if you want to see a better deal at work.
 There’s a lot we don’t like about the way work has changed in recent years, but by working together there’s also a lot we can do about it.

 Frances O’ Grady is General Secretary of the TUCLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.